SaiSrikar0/GurugramIQ/README.md

-# LaunchIQ — Startup Intelligence Platform
+# GuruGramIQ — Startup Intelligence Platform

 A full-stack web app that lets you analyze startups, predict success probability, and find competitors — powered by a dataset of 600+ real companies.